Maciej Janowski: Career

 Like his Rospiggarna Hallstravik team-mate, Greg Hancock, Janowski moved to Piraterna Motala before the 2010 season.
 On 18 August, it was announced that Janowski would join the Swindon Robins in the British Elite League for the remainder of the season.
 Maciej won the 2010 Polish Under-21 Championship, held in Toruń, scoring a 15-point maximum.
-Maciej is also riding in the U21-World Cup and was 2nd beating the main rival Maksim Bogdanows in Pardubice.
+Janowski also rode in the U21-World Cup, and was second, beating the main rival Maksim Bogdanows in Pardubice.

-In 2011, he became the World Under 21 champion and the following season he raced for Kings Lynn Stars in the 2012 British speedway season, in the Elite League.
+In 2011, Janowski became the World Under 21 champion, and the following season, he raced for Kings Lynn Stars in the 2012 British speedway season, in the Elite League.

-In 2013, He won the Speedway World Cup with Poland, scoring 12 points in the final.
+In 2013, Janowski won the Speedway World Cup with Poland, scoring 12 points in the final.
 Also in 2013, he moved to Poole Pirates for the 2013 Elite League speedway season.
 He would stay for three seasons and helped Poole win three consecutive Elite League titles.

 A second World Cup winners medal came his way at the 2017 Speedway World Cup, he topped scored for Poland in the final, as the team finished eight points ahead of Sweden.

 In 2022, Janowski won the bronze medal in the 2022 Speedway World Championship, after securing 106 points during the 2022 Speedway Grand Prix.
 Also in 2022, he was a member of the Polish team that won the inaugural European Team Speedway Championship.

-In 2023, he was part of the Polish team that won the gold medal in the 2023 Speedway World Cup final, his last lap overtaking of Robert Lambert sealed the title for Poland and it was a third World Cup success for Janowski.
+In 2023, Janowski was part of the Polish team that won the gold medal in the 2023 Speedway World Cup final, his last lap overtaking of Robert Lambert sealed the title for Poland and it was a third World Cup success for Janowski.
 However his individual season ended with a disappointing 14th place finish in the 2023 Speedway Grand Prix.

-He returned to ride in Britain after signing for the Oxford Spires and in Sweden for Piraterna for the 2024 season.
+Janowski returned to ride in Britain after signing for the Oxford Spires and in Sweden for Piraterna for the 2024 season.